Care-Tech-Inovations/.github/profile/README.md

 ---

-## Business Model for "Medi Tech Innovations"
+## Business Model for "Care Tech Innovations"

 ### Revenue Streams
 1. **SaaS Subscriptions**: Offer monthly or annual subscriptions for access to our healthcare management solutions.